Jaffa’s old charm

 St. Peter’s Church

-The bell tower of St. Peter’s Church towers over the houses of Old Jaffa and has become an integral part of the city’s iconic skyline.
-Countless visitors to the heart of Old Jaffa, pass by the great church but only a few go inside.
-Here, you may be surprised to discover the kind of splendor found in baroque churches in Italy.
-Inside the church, you’ll see colorful glass windows, statues, and icons that fill the impressive space, which has a vaulted ceiling above it.
-In the church, there are works of art with scenes from the life of Peter, one of Jesus’ 12 apostles.
+St. Peter’s Church bell tower rises above the houses of Old Jaffa, becoming a defining feature of the city’s iconic skyline.
+While countless visitors pass by the great church, only a few venture inside.
+Those who do are often surprised by the splendor reminiscent of baroque churches in Italy.
+Inside, colorful glass windows, statues, and icons fill the impressive space, crowned by a vaulted ceiling.
+The church also showcases works of art depicting scenes from the life of Peter, one of Jesus’ 12 apostles.

 Jaffa Flea Market